Jakarta Flood Canal: East Flood Canal

-The 23.6 km East Flood Canal flows from East Jakarta to North Jakarta.
+The 23.6 km East Flood Canal (Kanal Banjir Timur/KBT, sometimes erroneously spelled as Banjir Kanal Timur/BKT) flows from East Jakarta to North Jakarta.
 The width of the canal varies from 100 to 300 m.
 Construction began on 22 June 2002, but has been delayed due to problems in clearing the area.
-The East Flood Canal is planned to divert the Ciliwung River, Cipinang River, Sunter River, Buaran River, Jati Kramat River, and Cakung River.
+The East Flood Canal is diverting the Ciliwung River, Cipinang River, Sunter River, Buaran River, Jati Kramat River, and Cakung River.

 During the 2013 Jakarta Flood, the East Flood Canal was still not connected to the Ciliwung River.
-The government plans to connect the two via a tunnel.
+The government connects the two via a tunnel.
+The tunnel construction was started in 2013.
+Due to land clearing problems, the project was halted in 2015.
+Six years later, the tunnel construction was eventually continued and finished in 2023.
+The Ciliwung ‐ East Flood Canal tunnel was inaugurated by President Joko Widodo on 31 July 2023.
+With the tunnel itself and other supporting projects such as Cimahi and Sukamahi dry dams in Bogor and the completion of the Ciliwung river normalization, it is expected that all those projects are able to reduce flooding in Jakarta up to 62%.